 Born more than a century ago in 1909 along with the Institute, named as "The Department of General and Applied Chemistry" at birth, this department has grown in many ways with the Institute, with its eyes focused on both fundamental and applied research in the broad areas of physical and inorganic chemistry.
 Currently, we have 20 faculty members working in rich and diverse areas of chemistry including molecular spectroscopy, chemical dynamics, analytical and computational theory, electrochemistry, polymer chemistry, transition metal and non-metal chemistry, bioinorganic and biophysical chemistry, and functional materials.
 Other than pushing frontline research, the faculty of the department is equally committed to teaching.
 New courses are introduced by the departmental faculty frequently at the undergraduate as well as postgraduate levels.
 Regular student seminars, departmental seminars, colloquia and popular lectures make the department very lively, academic and the place to be in.

 The department hosts some of the finest research instruments for carrying out work in advanced competitive areas of chemistry.
 Some of these instruments, such as the FT microwave spectrometer, surface-enhanced laser Raman spectrometer, Raman microscope, femtosecond pump-probe experimental set-ups, are home-built, whereas the high resolution TEM, the AFM, single crystal and powder X-ray and NMR spectrometers have been commercially acquired.
-Some of these sophisticated facilities were developed under various special programs as well as from individual projects funded by Govt. and private funding agencies.
-The University Grants Commission had generously supported the department initially under the Special Assistance Program in 1978 and then under the Center for Advanced Studies program since 1980 till today.
-The Department of Science and Technology of the Ministry of Science and Technology has also supported the department under its FIST program since 2000.
-Currently, the second phase of the FIST program is running.
+Some of these sophisticated facilities were developed under various special programmes as well as from individual projects funded by Govt. and private funding agencies.
+The University Grants Commission had generously supported the department initially under the Special Assistance Programme in 1978 and then under the Center for Advanced Studies programme since 1980 till today.
+The Department of Science and Technology of the Ministry of Science and Technology has also supported the department under its FIST programme since 2000.
+Currently, the second phase of the FIST programme is running.

 Additional information about the department including procedure for admission, information about fellowships and facilities available in the department, research profile of each faculty may be found on the Home Page.